How EIVA arranged both data security and savings on ToughBoy Panchax wave buoys for a client's offshore wind farm project

 Standard wave buoy to save money and provide peace of mind

 The ToughBoy Panchax is designed for rough weather and offers the lowest possible total cost of ownership on the market.
 It provides reliable data through an integrated ADCP and high-precision wave sensor, making it perfect for wpd’s purposes in Nordergründe.

-After considering EIVA’s proposal, wpd opted to purchase one ToughBoy Panchax wave buoy, while paying a fractional fee to keep another one on standby.
+After considering EIVA’s proposal, wpd opted to purchase one ToughBoy Panchax wave buoy, while paying a fee to keep another one on standby.
 This means that while the purchased buoy sits in the water off the coast of Germany, the standby buoy is kept and maintained in the EIVA workshop, in stock to be delivered immediately if/when needed or desired.

 With a buoy on standby, wpd could ensure the same safety of data at a favourable price compared to the cost of purchasing two buoys outright.
 Even though the standby buoy would be nestled in a warehouse rather than floating on the sea, since it was ready to go when called upon, it would guarantee continuous data collection.

 Negotiating a brand-new solution together